tyson-nw/Neosys/database/sources/SRD/SRD.md

 * Vial of Ink

 #### Sailor
-You are skilled in the sailor profession and have [[#Specialty]] performing a sailor's task.
+You are skilled in the sailor profession and have [[#Expertise]] performing sailors' tasks.
 Your pack includes:
 * Bedroll
 * Clothing, Common
 * Mess kit